 Players are plopped into the shoes of various Greek and Trojan heroes and must complete various missions to help give their side the edge in battle.
 These missions have players do things like ransack granaries, dismantle clifftop defenses, protect civilians, and capture enemy strongholds.
 The gameplay involves a lot of hacking and slashing with swords and axes, with a little bit of shield action thrown in for good measure.

 To make it easier to hit targets on the 3D landscape, there is a lock-on feature that allows players to focus on a single target.
 Sadly, this feature is so poorly implemented that it's pretty much only useful during one-on-one combat.
 In large battles, the target that gets locked-onto feels completely random.
 I've had instances where I've had a fair amount of enemy soldiers directly in front of me, yet hitting the lock-on button sent my focus to a soldier who was off in the distance somewhere.
 And if you pan the camera in front of the character to lock onto an enemy behind you, your character will still throw items straight ahead rather than at the locked target.
-This can be extremely frustrating for players comfortable with the much superior lock-on systems found in games like Red Dead Redemption.Error processing SSI file
+This can be extremely frustrating for players comfortable with the much superior lock-on systems found in games like Red Dead Redemption.[an error occurred while processing this directive]

 While swinging your weapon wildly is generally effective, there are a few strategic elements that must be used in order to survive these battles.
 For example, the opening scene has you hold your shield up over your head every time a volley of arrows is launched.
 Yet this mechanic is drastically overused within the first fifteen minutes of the game as it becomes painfully awkward to watch an entire battlefield of soldiers simultaneously stop fighting to hold up their shields.